-The findings in this report are based on data or other information through September 30, 2019.
+The findings in this report are based on data or other information through September 30, 2020.
 The valuation was based upon information furnished by SJRPP/JEA concerning Plan benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal reasonability and year-to-year consistency, but did not otherwise audit the data.
 We are not responsible for the accuracy or completeness of the information provided by SJRPP/JEA.

-In addition, this report was prepared using certain assumptions prescribed by the Board and prescribed by the Florida Statutes as described in the section of this report entitled Actuarial Assumptions and Cost Method.
-The prescribed assumptions are the assumed mortality rates detailed in the Actuarial Assumptions and Cost Method section in accordance with F.S.
-112.63 (1)(f).
-All actuarial assumptions used in this report are reasonable for purposes of this valuation.
+This report was prepared using certain assumptions prescribed by the Committee and prescribed by the Florida Statutes as described in the section of this report entitled Actuarial Assumptions and Cost Method, including the assumed mortality rates in accordance with F.S.
+112.63 (1)(f) as detailed in the

-The SJRPP Pension Committee June 13, 2020 Page 2
+The SJRPP Pension Committee February 4, 2021 Page 2